- Earn an average of £15 per hour

 Help and Job Support

-As well as having fun and getting to know the others in your group in your first week, our dedicated jobs team will take a good look through your CV and help you make it even better and more geared up towards the sorts of jobs you’re after in Australia; you’ll get to tell them what sorts of jobs you want to do and whereabouts you’d like to work and live in Australia, they’ll get you set up online with full access to the jobs board, help sort you out with a tax number, Australian bank account, and Medicare membership, they’ll help put you forward for jobs, give you advice and a bit of interview coaching, arrange interviews for you with prospective employers, and help you with the logistics of getting around – pretty good, huh?
+Our dedicated jobs team will take a good look through your CV and help you make it even better and more geared up towards the sorts of jobs you’re after in Australia; you’ll get to tell them what sorts of jobs you want to do and whereabouts you’d like to work and live in Australia, they’ll get you set up online with full access to the jobs board, help sort you out with a tax number, Australian bank account, and Medicare membership, they’ll help put you forward for jobs, give you advice and a bit of interview coaching, arrange interviews for you with prospective employers, and help you with the logistics of getting around – pretty good, huh?
 Even after all this, you’ll still have the team’s complete support, so you can drop in on them anytime to ask their advice, give them a bell if you’re unsure about anything, or simply pop by to say hi.

 Working in Australia